tellerj/spectrumanalyzer_2/README.md

 ### Spectrum.py
 - make line points convolve, rather than superimpose
-- Change line color to yellow or green, and thinner
-- change plot background to black with grey grid lines
-- add axes labels
-- resize animation to be most of a 1080 screen width
-- extend boundaries of the line that is computed out about 10 points at both ends to make it animate off-screen
-- tune number of frames to ensure the animation always starts and ends off-screen

 ### App.py
 - make the regen of the animation clean up old animations